Noah Nartey: Brøndby

 In August 2021, Nartey signed with Copenhagen's main rivals Brøndby, joining their academy at under-17 level.
 In November 2022, he signed a contract extension with the club, keeping him at the club until 2025.

-Prior to the 2023–24 season, Nartey joined Brøndby's first team in pre-season training camp alongside Ludwig Vraa-Jensen and Clement Bischoff.
+Prior to the 2023–24 season, Nartey joined Brøndby's first team in pre-season training camp alongside Ludwig Vraa and Clement Bischoff.
 During the winter break, he impressed during training camp in Portugal, and was praised by his teammates.
 At that point, he was already a key player for Brøndby's under-19 team.
 On 25 February 2024, he made his professional debut in the Danish Superliga, replacing Daniel Wass in the 85th minute of a 3–0 away win over OB.
 The following month, on 17 March, he made his first start, helping his team to a 4–1 home victory against Silkeborg.

+Nartey scored his first professional goal on 25 July 2024 in a UEFA Conference League qualifier against Llapi, contributing to a 6–0 victory for Brøndby.
+On 2 September, he signed a three-year contract extension, keeping him at the club until 2027.
+On 29 November, he scored his first Superliga goal, scoring the decisive goal in a 1–0 home win over AaB.
+The goal came after some time away from the starting lineup, which he described as "a learning experience".

+After the winter break, Nartey scored a stoppage-time winning goal in a 4–3 Superliga victory over Randers on 21 April 2025.
+On 25 May 2025, he also scored in a 3–2 league victory against AGF.
+Throughout the spring of 2025, Nartey's performances prompted media speculation about his future, with commentators suggesting he would attract interest from clubs outside Denmark.
+In league play, he showed both attacking output and combative presence, though not without disciplinary moments; he received a red card in a 2–2 draw with Nordsjælland that saw his dismissal cost Brøndby a potential win.

+At the start of the 2025–26 season, Nartey continued to feature regularly.
+He was named Danish Superliga Young Player of the Month in both September and October, following a run of goals and assists in league and cup competition.
+By the end of the 2025 calendar year, he had scored seven goals in all competitions and was named Brøndby IF Player of the Year.

+Speculation regarding a potential transfer intensified during the second half of 2025.
+In September, Tipsbladet reported that French club Lyon had submitted a bid of approximately €7 million, which Brøndby rejected.
+Later that year, Bold reported that Nartey had declined a contract extension offered by Brøndby, which Brøndby sporting director Benjamin Schmedes confirmed in early January 2026.
+At the time of Nartey's departure later that month, he had made 71 competitive appearances for Brøndby, scoring 12 goals in all competitions.